nyu-dl/cluster-support/greene/README.md

 6. Setting up a simple sweep over a hyper-parameter using Slurm array job.
 7. Port forwarding to Jupyter Lab
 8. Using a python-based [Submitit](https://github.com/facebookincubator/submitit) framework on Greene
+9. Making squashfs out of your dataset and accessing it while running your scripts.

 ## Greene login nodes